dholzmueller/pytabkit/README.md

 the benchmarking part, and testing/documentation.
 For the hpo part, you might need to install *swig* (e.g. via pip) if the build of *pyrfr* fails.
 See also the [documentation](https://pytabkit.readthedocs.io).
-To run the data download, you need one of rar, unrar, or 7-zip to be installed on the system.
+To run the data download for the meta-train benchmark, you need one of rar, unrar, or 7-zip to be installed on the system.

 ## Using the ML models